Off-Campus Living during the Coronavirus Pandemic

 Note: For information on leases, rights & responsibilities, a helpful apartment checklist & more information, see the State of Connecticut Landlord and Tenants Rights and Regulations (PDF).
-Be sure to discuss with your landlord how security deposits are handled, as well as what eventualities might result in a deduction from your deposit.
+Be sure to discuss with your landlord how security deposits are handled, as well as what factors could result in a deduction from your deposit.

 To begin your off-campus housing search, first consider: